Audiology (top-up) BSc (Hons)

 Managing People with Specialist Needs

 In this module you will develop an understanding of the assessment and management of adults with complex and specialist needs.
-These needs can arise due to the complex nature of hearing disorder and/or comorbid conditions that are common in the elderly.
+These needs can arise due to the complex nature of hearing disorders and/or comorbid conditions that are common in the elderly.
 The skills you will learn in Managing People with Specialist Needs are particularly important to independent practitioners in audiology to be able to support the needs of the clinical audiology pathway in the current and future service commissioning.

 Implantable Hearing Devices

 Amplification devices continue to benefit people with hearing loss.
 Although they have some limitations, these devices have made considerable improvements to the quality of life for those living with hearing conditions.
-In the recent years implantable devices have become the management option of choice for many people with hearing disorders.
+In recent years implantable devices have become the management option of choice for many people with hearing disorders.
 These include cochlear implants; auditory brainstem implants; bone anchored hearing aids; and implantable middle ear devices.
 You'll gain an understanding of the technology, candidacy, day-to-day maintenance of these devices, as well as the advantages and limitations for patients that have them fitted.

 Hearing in Children